josephmachado/python_essentials_for_data_engineers/README.md

 In the Python REPL you can try out the commands and do the exercises.

 To run pytest (under ./tests folder) you will need to run the `python -m pytest ./tests` command.

+While the workbooks have solutions, there are multiple ways to do the same thing, and as long as you get the correct answer, you should be good.